vikasgupta1812/R_Regression/README.md

 RRegrs
 ======

-The current tool is a collection of regression tools from R that could be used for searching the best regression models for any dataset.
-The initial use of the script is finding QSAR models for chemoinformatics / nanotoxicology.
+The current tool is a collection of regression tools from R that could be used to search the best regression models for any dataset.
+The initial use of the script is aimed at finding QSAR models for chemoinformatics / nanotoxicology.

 The full R script will contain:
 1) Loading dataset